 - Specialized carrier boards

-Materials Used in Rigid PCB Manufacturing
+Materials Used in Rigid Printed Circuit Board Manufacturing

 Rigid PCBs can be manufactured using a wide range of substrate and core materials, each selected based on electrical, thermal, and mechanical requirements.